JeremyUtt/GroupmeCatBot/README.md

 ## Known Quirks

-- If Groupme access token is already found, the program assumes it is valad without checking
+- If Groupme access token is already found, the program assumes it is valid without checking

 - The program assumes the account you select has already joined the group you selected